255BITS/ai-agent-toolbox/README.md

   <img src="docs/ai-agent-toolbox-logo.jpg" alt="AI Agent Toolbox Logo" width="300">
 </figure>

-AI Agent Toolbox(AAT) makes AI tool usage across models and frameworks easy.
-AAT works for parsing single use responses, or in agent and workflow loops.
+AI Agent Toolboxmakes AI tool usage across models and frameworks easy.
+For use with parsing single responses or in agent loops and workflow.

 AI Agent Toolbox is meant to be stable, reliable, and easy to master.

 ## Features